Jefferson49/RepositoryHierarchy/README.md

 ### Generate and download a finding aid document
 A [finding aid](https://en.wikipedia.org/wiki/Finding_aid) document contains detailed, indexed, and processed metadata and other information about a specific collection of source records within an archive.
 More simple, it is a (hiearchical) list of sources in an archive with additional metadata.

-The **benefit of a finding aid document** is to provide a fast overview of the available sources for a user/visitor of an archive.
-It also provides insights about the structure of the archive and the kind of sources, which can be expected to be found in the archive.
+The **benefit of a finding aid document is to provide a fast overview of the available sources for a user/visitor of an archive**.
+It also provides insights about the structure of the archive and the kind of sources, which can be found in the archive.

 With the Repository Hierarchy module, webtrees can generate a finding aid document for a chosen repository.
 After selecting the Repository Hierarchy module from the list menu, a repository can be chosen and a [delimiter expression](#Using-delimiters) needs to be provided.
 The chosen delimiter expression will be used to generate and view a hierarchical structure for the repository.

 Based on the generated repository and call number structure, a finding aid document can be generated and downloaded by **clicking** the **"Download" button** and selecting one of the options **"Finding aid as HTML"** or **"Finding aid as PDF"**.

-The generated finding aid document contains the following meta data for each of the sources:
+The generated finding aid document contains the following metadata for each of the sources:
 + Call number
 + Title
 + Author